-This week’s wedding has been under wraps since September and I’ve been patiently waiting to share it with you.
+This week’s London wedding has been under wraps since September and I’ve been patiently waiting to share it with you.
 The reason is it’s been published in Rock N Roll Bride magazine this week!
 It was one of my professional goals to be published in Rock N Roll Bride so I am super chuffed!
 And what a special wedding to share with you.
 Grab a coffee and settle in for Jo & Liz’s colourful San Junipero inspired One Friendly Place wedding.

 ‘Champagne Kisses’ played as both the girls walked down the aisle with their Dads.
 They nearly had me bawling just with that, I love Jessie Ware!
 There was a mixture of laughter and tears through the ceremony as Jo and Liz read their own vows.